Yureehh/Betting-Dashboard/README.md

 ## Data Source

 The Betting-Dashboard uses a public ledger of bets to generate visualizations and insights.
-You can check the required format for the data by examining the `bets_ledger.csv` file in the data folder.
+You can check the required format for the data by examining the [`bets_ledger.csv`](https://docs.google.com/spreadsheets/d/1rrBtklorbir3zrsHkzTAFlmahxu_S9Gnyrg1RQhRtHw/edit?usp=drive_link) file.

 ## Versioning